xsintill/vscode-angular1-component-generator/README.md

 ## Usage

-- Right click on on the file or folder in the explorer
+- Right click on the file or folder in the explorer
-- Select "New Angular2 Component"
+- Select "New Angular 1 Component"
 - Enter component name in the pop up in camelCase

 ![Use Extension](assets/tutorial/createComponent.gif)

 ## Configuration
-- create true / false - (controls weather to generate this file or not)
+- create true / false - (controls whether to generate this file or not)
 - extension - extension of generated file (e.g. you might want to change "scss" to just plain "css")
 - template - path to the custom template for the generated file
     - {selector}    -> replaced with `lower case, dash separated string`